isomerpages/moe-angsanapri/_teaching-and-learning/Mathematics.md

 Each child is unique and learns differently.
 We vary our instruction and included hands-on activities and technology in our lessons to allow our students to explore, reflect and evaluate their own understanding and develop problem-solving skills.

+2.<b> Reasoning, Communication and Connections is our Cornerstone </b>

+As we strive to nurture our students to be critical thinkers and effective problem solvers, opportunities are provided for our students to express Mathematical ideas and arguments precisely, concisely and logically.